harshali20/openai-cs-agents-demo/README.md

 This flow demonstrates how the system not only routes requests to the appropriate agent, but also enforces guardrails to keep the conversation focused on airline-related topics and prevent attempts to bypass system instructions.

-## Contributing

-You are welcome to open issues or submit PRs to improve this app, however, please note that we may not review all suggestions.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.